+Streets

-Streets The design and function of arterial streets, most of which reflect an outdated auto-centric approach to street design.
-Speeding on residential side Overparking on residential streets near busy institutions (namely NDSU).
+The design and function of arterial streets, most of which reflect an outdated auto-centric approach to street design.

+Speeding on residential side streets.

+Overparking on residential streets near busy institutions (namely NDSU).
 Noise from Interstates is a problem to solve in some areas.

 Trees Trees are a recognized asset that need continued stewardship and investment to remain so, especially as mature trees die off and need replacement.
 Parks Parks are a recognized asset and have the potential to be greater quality of life assets.
-Schools Schools are a recognized asset, but some core neighborhood stakeholders fear that facilities and programming is or could soon fall behind newer schools in newer neighborhoods.
+Schools Schools are a recognized asset, but some core neighborhood stakeholders fear that facilities and programming is falling behind newer schools in newer neighborhoods.
 Streets The City of Fargo has already implemented 'low-hanging fruit' bike infrastructure throughout much of the core.
-Main Avenue is being rebuilt now between the river and University Drive in a manner that serves as a model for 'complete streets' design.
+Main Avenue was rebuilt in 2020 between the river and University Drive in a manner that serves as a model for 'complete streets' design.
 Previous efforts to redesign streets to better accommodate all users have run into opposition from property owners, especially when on-street parking spaces are threatened.
 A system of sound barriers exists along parts of the Interstates bordering the core neighborhoods, but it is incomplete.
 A Safe Routes to School study was completed in 2020 and identified areas that pose the greatest risks for pedestrians in general and children specifically.
 Trees Fargo has a well-established Forestry Department that tracks the health and size of 57,000 trees in public rights-of-way and oversees maintenance and replanting efforts.
-Parks Fargo parks are managed by a special-purpose government (the Fargo Parks District) that collects revenue through a tax levy, facility fees, and a fundraising foundation.
-Matching parks planning and neighborhood interests/needs could be stronger, and long-range planning for the overall system of spaces within the core (and citywide) could also be stronger and more closely tied to neighborhood visions and goals.
+Parks Fargo parks are managed by a special-purpose government (the Fargo Park District) that collects revenue through a tax levy, facility fees, and a fundraising foundation.
+Matching parks planning and neighborhood interests/needs is a continuous challenge, and long-range planning for the overall system of spaces within the core (and citywide) could be stronger and more closely tied to neighborhood visions and goals.
+The Park District will start work soon on a comrehensive strategic plan, which will provide an opportunity to connect neighborhood and park strategies.
 Schools Development of new housing in the City of Fargo and school facility planning are not currently coordinated.
 Impacts on the latter are figured-out in the aftermath of the former through redistricting and facility expansion that tries to balance a range of competing interests.
-Currently, many facilities in the core are well under capacity, while facilities in fast-growing southern areas of Fargo are facing pressures to expand.
-CHANGES TO MAKE What changes to current practices substantially address the "Problems to Solve?"
-1. Create capacity to continuously link neighborhood residents and leaders to infrastructure investment planning and decisions in the core neighborhoods, especially projects that have potential to reinforce neighborhood reinvestment activities related to this Core Neighborhoods Master Plan Planning for infrastructure investments can have a tendency to solicit public input in ways that reinvent the wheel for each project rather than building on priorities and goals that have been memorialized by previous efforts.
-This can create an environment where investments become isolated rather than combining with others to bolster wider outcomes.
-ACTION Through newly created neighborhood coordination capacity (see Neighborhood Leadership & Engagement Tools and Housing Reinvestment Tools), leverage engaged residents to routinely inform planning efforts related to specific types of infrastructure in the core neighborhoods through the lens of established neighborhood priorities and goals.
-Use the continuity of this engagement to ensure that new investments in parks, streets, trees, schools, and Who Neighborhood Coordinator, residents, and departments/ agencies overseeing infrastructure planning & investments Cost other infrastructure builds on existing momentum.
+Currently, many facilities in the core are well under capacity while facilities in fast-growing southern areas of Fargo are facing pressures to expand.
+What changes to current practices substantially address the "Problems to Solve?"
+1. Use rising levels of neighborhood leadership and engagement to consistently inform infrastructure planning and investments in the core neighborhoods

+Planning for infrastructure investments can have a tendency to solicit public input in ways that reinvent the wheel for each project rather than building on priorities and goals that have been memorialized by previous efforts.
+This can create an environment where projects and investments are fragmented rather than combining with others to realize long-term community outcomes.
+ACTION Through newly created neighborhood coordination capacity (see Neighborhood Leadership & Engagement Tools), leverage engaged residents to routinely inform planning efforts related to specific types of infrastructure in the core neighborhoods through the lens of established neighborhood priorities and goals.
+Use the continuity of this engagement to ensure that new investments in parks, streets, trees, schools, and other infrastructure builds on existing Who Neighborhood Coordinator working with residents and departments/agencies overseeing infrastructure planning & investments momentum.